neonkore/libdecor/README.md

 ### Debug and Development Builds

 During development and when debugging, it is recommended to enable the AddressSanitizer and increase the warning level:
-1. `meson build -Db_sanitize=address -Dwarning_level=3`
+1. `meson build -Dinstall_demo=true -Db_sanitize=address -Dwarning_level=3`
 2. `meson compile -C build`

 You may have to install `libasan6` (apt) or `libasan` (dnf).
 Otherwise linking will fail.

 By default `libdecor` will look for plugins in the target directory of the installation.
 Therefore, when running the demos directly from the `build` directory, no plugins will be found and the fallback plugin without any decorations will be used.

+On Meson 0.58.0 and above, this can be corrected using `devenv`, i.e., to run the demo:

+`meson devenv -C build libdecor-demo`

-The search path for plugins can be overridden by the environment variable `LIBDECOR_PLUGIN_DIR`.
+On older Meson versions, the search path for plugins can be overridden by the environment variable `LIBDECOR_PLUGIN_DIR`.
 To use the `cairo` plugin, point to the plugin directory:

 `export LIBDECOR_PLUGIN_DIR=build/src/plugins/cairo/`